pramsey/pramsey.github.io/_posts/2014-02-04-introspection-double-shot.md

 I can also empathize with Jerry and others who ran across this issue.
 It's slippery, it would eat up a non-trivial amount of time isolating.
 Having had the time eaten, a normal emotional response would be "goddamn it, PostGIS, you've screwed me, I won't let you screw others!"
 Also, having eaten many of your personal hours, the bug would appear **big** not narrow, worthy of a broadcast condemnation, not a modest warning.

 Anyways, that's the tempest and teapot.
 I'm going to finish my morning by putting this case into the regression suite, so it'll never recur again.
-That's the best part of fixing a bug in PostGIS, locking the door behind you so it can never come out again.</p>
+That's the best part of fixing a bug in PostGIS, locking the door behind you so it can never come out again.